miraclewkf/multi-task-MXNet/README.md

 # multi-task-MXNet
 **This is the implement of the multi-task image classificaton in MXNet**

+## What's multi-task image classification
+For example, If you want to do 4 classes classification which include dog, apple, orange, bananer.
+On the one hand, you want your classifier to classify these four classes, on the other hand, you want your classifier to classify whether the input image is dog or not.
+Multi-task image classification can be used to solve this problem.

-This implement doesn't need recompile MXNet and is very convenient for you to use.
+**This implement doesn't need recompile MXNet and is very convenient for you to use.**

 Firstly, I assume that you have installed and used MXNet normally.